percona/cloud-tools/doc/Configuration.rst

 The **MySQL** tab contains information about all MySQL instances known to your PCT infrastructure.
-For each MySQL instance, you can open the sysinfo_ with detailed report.
+For each MySQL instance, you can open the :ref:`sysinfo` with detailed report.

 Configuring Metrics Monitor
 ***************************